unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/accelerator-perks.md

 7. **Mentorship by Tech Companies:** With our network of corporate partners as well, there is potential for collaboration and technical mentorship for the startups.

 ## What happens after the startup gets endorsed as a Digital Public Good by DPGA?
-DPGA is constantly adding additional offerings to support vetted digital public goods, here is a quick summary of the current and upcoming benefits to recognized digital public goods.
+DPGA is constantly adding additional offerings to support vetted digital public goods, here is a quick summary of the current and upcoming benefits to be recognized as a digital public good.

 **Current:**
 * Assessed projects will be informed by the DPGA